What to Expect

-Learn more about preparing for a medical forensic exam here.
-You may choose to report the incident and speak to the police as part of the exam, but you do not have to talk to the police or anyone else until you are ready.
+MedStar Washington Hospital Center can provide a medical forensic exam for victims of sexual assault and dating or intimate partner violence 24 hours a day, 7 days a week.
+The exam is tailored to what the victim wants, but can include evidence collection, comprehensive medical examination, preventative medications, and referrals to longer-term resources.
+You will not be billed for this exam.
+You will not be asked for proof of residency or citizenship.
+You may choose to report the incident and speak to the police while you are there, but you do not have to talk to the police or anyone else.
 Your evidence can be collected and stored anonymously until you decide whether to report (up to 90 days).

 Call 1-844-443-5732 to get a free Uber ride to the hospital and dispatch a confidential advocate to meet you at the hospital.

 If you feel comfortable, bring someone you trust.
 Bring a friend, family member, roommate, or colleague.
 When deciding who to bring, ask that person whether they can honor your privacy or if there are limits to the confidentiality they can offer; sometimes RAs or university staff members have reporting requirements.